 - Watch Messi in action and become an FC Barcelona fan – if you aren’t already that is

 This is the perfect activity for sports lovers!
-Catch a game or tour the stadium – it’s rich and successful history is an experience on its own and a must see for football fans.
+Catch a game – its rich and successful history is an experience on its own and a must-see for football fans.

 Take a Capoeira Lesson